 Nevada gambling revenues up 3 percent in September

-State officials say they saw a big jump in tax revenue collected off the winnings.
+State officials say they also saw a big jump in tax revenue collected off the winnings.
 The state's takeaway amounted to $71 million, which is a 38 percent year-over-year jump.